 The proposed project would result in ten new slips of 35-to-39 feet in length, and twenty new slips over fifty feet in length, all in the Dock F area of the project where the shorter slips would be removed (Exhibits #6&7).
-The Portofino Marina would lose sixty of the 66 existing slips under thirty feet in length, but no small boats will be displaced as a result of the project because there exists adequate space for smaller vessels elsewhere in King Harbor.
+The Under the proposed plan the Portofino Marina would lose sixty of the 66 existing slips under thirty feet in length, but the applicant asserts that no small boats will be displaced as a result of the project because there exists adequate space for smaller vessels elsewhere in King Harbor.
 In fact, the applicant states that most of the small slips in the Portofino Marina have already been vacated in preparation for the proposed reconstruction project.
 There are still some smaller slips available for lease elsewhere in King Harbor (26 vacancies), while there is a waiting list for the longer slips (Exhibit #5).
 Therefore, no one is known to be waiting to lease a slip shorter than thirty feet.
+This conclusion, however, is disputed by persons testifying at the January 11, 2006 public hearing.